Etymological view supported by numerous noted scholars is that

 Many centuries later, large parts of the region were known as

 Khorasan, and hence present-day Afghanistan was recognized with

-this name (Persian: ??????? - Khora?an; along with regions centered around
+this name (Persian: ??????? - Khora?an; along with regions centered

-Sun" (Persian: ???? ????? ).
+Rising Sun" (Persian: ???? ????? ).

 There are various other theories about the origins of the name